 Velvet has often been associated with nobility, so there can be fear that wearing it will come across as gaudy.
 However, velvet can add an interesting textural quality to an otherwise plain piece of clothing without being too flashy.
 While furs and lace are more intricate and, as a result, more visible, velvet is more subtle, but just distinct enough to draw the eye.

 For instance, a velvet jumpsuit takes an ordinary silhouette and gives it a certain depth.
 This has a lot to do with the way that velvet catches light; it allows even darker pieces to have a certain lustrous sheen about them.
-That’s why a black velvet trim cardigan shines in a way that a matte cardigan would lack.
+That’s why a black velvet dress shines in a way that a matte cardigan would lack.